 Data collected by the Director of Accountability & Student Conduct, and Director of Title IX and Student Advocacy indicates significant success overall in achieving the mission to encourage integrity, diversity, and collaboration with all members of the university community.
-Changes implemented in 2018-2019 based on the analysis of the 2017-2018 results are listed below:
+Changes implemented in 2019-2020 based on the analysis of the 2018-2019 results are listed below

-- Surveyed students' conduct experience after their disciplinary conference, to assess the effectiveness, alertness, fairness, and the sympathy and insight; evidence indicated continuous improvement. - Assessed students' satisfaction upon the conclusion of the formal and informal complaint processes involving Title IX related issues through an anonymous survey assessing the effectiveness of the investigation process including timeframe of the investigation and understanding policy, procedures, and student rights.
+- Converted student conduct hardcopy records into digital files. - Provided the capability for Accountability & Student Conduct to operate at 100% distantly. - Surveyed students' conduct experience after their disciplinary conference, to assess the effectiveness, alertness, fairness, and the sympathy and insight; evidence indicated continuous improvement. - Assessed student's conduct utilizing the "Acts of Responsibilities" survey. - Instructors educate University Experience 1000 students of the Student Code of Conduct and bring awareness of their responsibility. - Provide digital Student Handbook for University Experience classes to access at no cost. - Developed new training presentations for students, faculty, and staff on Title IX related material such as sexual consent, bystander intervention, reporting options, and myths. - Addressed students' concerns gathered through survey data about the lack of sensitivity to transgender issues, ADA issues, and issues facing students with HIV by hosting events encouraging awareness, advocacy, and training to create and foster diversity and inclusion on campus. - Offered a follow-up evaluation to the students of UNIV 1000 to assess retained information about Title IX related issues taught through updated training materials and methods. - Created new training presentations for students, faculty, and staff on Title IX related material such as sexual consent, bystander intervention, reporting options, and myths.

-- Created new training presentations for students, faculty, and staff on Title IX related material such as sexual consent, bystander intervention, reporting options, and myths. - Provided a follow-up evaluation to the students of UNIV 1000 to assess retained information about Title IX related issues taught through updated training materials and methods. - Addressed students' concerns gathered through survey data about the lack of sensitivity to transgender issues, ADA issues, and issues facing students with HIV by hosting events encouraging awareness, advocacy, and training to create and foster diversity and inclusion on campus. - Partnered with special groups, organizations, keynote speakers, and the Natchitoches community to provide outreach and professional development on campus for faculty, staff, and students to gain a greater understanding of social, cultural and professional issues related to personal and civic responsibility.
+Partnered with special groups, organizations, keynote speakers, and the Natchitoches community to provide outreach and professional development on campus for faculty, staff, and students to gain a greater understanding of social, cultural and professional issues related to personal and civic responsibility.